eggheadio-projects/gatsby-theme-authoring-notes/01-set-up-yarn-workspaces-for-gatsby-theme-development.md

 ### If you have an error on your Gatsby page
 My page appeared not with a 404, as it did with the instructor, but instead with an error.
 If this is the case, you may need to switch NODE_ENV from production to development.

-For windows:
+In the terminal, for windows:
 ```
 set NODE_ENV=development
 ```
-Linux or other unix based system:
+Linux or other Unix based system:
 ```
-export NODE_ENV=production
+export NODE_ENV=development
 ```

 ## Resources